-To the un-informed, water retention can easily cause second guessing of your current plan and negative emotions that can potentially cause the “screw it” effect and subsequently go off plan.
+Water retention can easily cause second-guessing of your current plan and negative emotions that can lead to the “screw it” effect and make you go off plan.

-Even to those that are informed about its normal fluctuations and causes, water retention during dieting can still very much mess with your head.
+Even to those who are informed about normal fluctuations and causes, water retention during dieting can still mess with your head.
 This is one of the values of having a coach, even if you’re a coach yourself.
-If you’re prone to negative emotion and rumination, an objective set of eyes can go a long way in keeping you on track.
+If you’re prone to negative emotions or thought patterns, an objective set of eyes can go a long way to keep you on track.

-Water retention is also the main reason that a smart coach would advise weighing on the scale every morning in the same conditions, but emotionally divorcing yourself from that number.
+Water retention is also the main reason that a smart coach would advise weighing on the scale every morning in the same conditions while emotionally distancing yourself from that number.

-Since water weight fluctuates daily, we need to really pay attention to 7 day averages of weight, and compare the last 7 day average to the current 7 day average; this will tell you if we’re really making progress.
+Since water weight fluctuates daily, we need to pay attention to 7-day averages of weight and compare the last 7-day average to the current 7-day average to determine if you’re making progress.

-Besides being a vanity thing, increased water retention can contribute to high blood pressure as well, depending on the context.
+Besides vanity reasons, water retention can be concerning because it can contribute to high blood pressure in some contexts.

 If someone is lean and otherwise healthy, the effect probably won’t be noticeable.
-However, in the context of someone being quite overweight or having a history of blood pressure issues, water retention has a real potential to further increase blood pressure.
+However, if someone is overweight or has a history of blood pressure issues, water retention has the potential to further increase blood pressure.

 One of the factors contributing to blood pressure is just how much fluid volume you have within your arteries.
-Basically, if there’s more fluid, there’s simply more volume pushing out against those arteries, potentially increasing blood pressure.
+If there’s more fluid retention, there’s more volume pushing against those arteries, potentially increasing blood pressure.

 Let’s dive into the root causes of water retention.
-Some of these we can’t necessarily do anything about, but just the knowledge that they exist can keep your emotions calibrated during a fat loss phase.
+Some of these we can’t necessarily do anything about, but knowing they exist can keep your emotions calibrated during a fat-loss phase.

 The first thing we have to understand is that whole body water balance is mainly determined by 3 different hormones, and then there’s a significant amount of upstream hormones and factors that can modify these root hormones, which can cause water retention.

-Not every cause of water retention works through these hormones, but many do, so let’s talk about the three hormones first, and then we’ll identify lifestyle factors and other hormones that modify levels of these.
+Not every cause of water retention works through these hormones, but many do, so let’s talk about these first, and then we’ll identify lifestyle factors and other hormones that modify levels of these.

 Antidiuretic hormone (ADH)

-Also known as vasopressin or arginine vasopressin, ADH is secreted by the posterior pituitary and acts at the level of the kidneys to reabsorb water back into circulation.
+Also known as vasopressin or arginine vasopressin, ADH is secreted by the posterior pituitary and acts through the kidneys to reabsorb water back into circulation.

-For a quick example, alcohol consumption inhibits the release of ADH, which is why you start peeing like nobody’s business after a couple drinks.
+For example, drinking alcohol inhibits the release of ADH, which is why you start peeing like nobody’s business after a couple of drinks.

-Normally released in situations of low blood pressure or dehydration, aldosterone acts on the kidneys to increase sodium retention and facilitate potassium excretion.
-When more sodium is retained, it draws fluid with it, thereby causing water to be retained.
+Aldosterone is normally released in situations of low blood pressure or dehydration and acts on the kidneys to increase sodium retention and facilitate potassium excretion.
+When more sodium is retained, it draws fluid with it, causing fluid retention.

 Atrial Natriuretic Peptide (ANP)

-ANP does the opposite of aldosterone in some ways; when the heart senses higher atrial stretch than is necessary as well as high systemic blood pressure, it releases ANP which acts at the kidneys to increase their filtration rate as well as excrete sodium and water, which has the effect of decreasing blood pressure.
+ANP does the opposite of aldosterone in some ways.
+When the heart senses a higher stretch against its walls than is necessary, as well as high systemic blood pressure, it releases ANP, which acts at the kidneys to increase their filtration rate and excrete sodium and water, which has the effect of decreasing blood pressure.

-When I say chronic stress, I’m referring to both physical stress and psychological stress combined; cortisol does not discriminate between the two.
-Dieting is part of this physical stress; even if the calorie level is appropriate, further into a diet and fat loss phase, we can easily get water retention.
-This is especially true though if calories are cut too hard, too soon.
+When I say chronic stress, I’m referring to both physical and psychological stress; cortisol does not discriminate between the two.
+Dieting is part of this physical stress; even if the calorie level is appropriate, we can easily get water retention.
+This is especially true if calories are cut too much, too soon.

-The Minnesota Starvation Experiment is a wonderful example of this.
+The Minnesota Starvation Experiment is a great example of this.
 Ancel Keys led this particular study to look at the physiological effects of starvation.
 It involved 36 men over 6 months.
-The men were doing hard physical labor and had baseline expenditures of around 3200 calories.
-When the study began, they were cut to 1500 calories and maintained the routine of hard labor.
+The men were doing hard physical labor and had baseline calorie expenditures of around 3,200 calories.
+When the study began, they were cut to 1,500 calories a day and maintained the routine of hard labor.

-During the first few months, researchers noted steady weight loss, usually about 2-4lb a week depending on the individual.
-After about 2 months however, weight loss became extremely non-linear; the researchers noted that all of the men’s scale weights would be stable for 1-3 weeks, and one morning they’d wake up and be many pounds lighter.
+During the first few months, researchers noted steady weight loss, usually about 2–4 lbs a week, depending on the individual.
+After about 2 months, however, weight loss became extremely non-linear.
+The researchers noted that all of the men’s scale weights would be stable for 1–3 weeks, and one morning they’d wake up and be many pounds lighter.

-For example, at the halfway point of the study, the researchers gave them a 2300 calorie meal in addition to their baseline daily calories (1500) as a kind of “celebration” to being halfway done, and everyone woke up 3-4 lb lighter the next morning.
+For example, at the halfway point of the study, the researchers gave participants a 2,300-calorie meal in addition to their baseline daily calories (1500) as a kind of “celebration” of being halfway done, and everyone woke up 3–4 lb lighter the next morning.

-Anyone who’s been in a serious fat loss diet can relate to this.
-You’re dieting and it’s going well, but then all of the sudden you start to look worse and even jigglier than you were before.
+Anyone done a serious fat-loss diet can relate to this.
+You’re dieting and it’s going well, but then all of a sudden, you start to look worse and even jigglier than you were before.
 A refeed, or a day of much higher calories, usually causes the whoosh effect in this situation.

-As you’re dieting, you’re going to have steadily increasing levels of basal cortisol, as well as catecholamines (epinephrine and norepinephrine).
+As you’re dieting, you’ll have steadily increasing levels of basal cortisol, epinephrine, and norepinephrine.
 Mechanistically, one of the things that’s causing the water retention in this situation is actually cortisol itself.
 Cortisol, in higher concentrations, can bind to the receptor that aldosterone normally does and cause sodium and fluid retention.

 Interestingly, in isolated test tube cell experiments, cortisol has been shown to inhibit ADH (the hormone that normally conserves water).

-However, in humans during conditions of psychological stress, both cortisol and ADH increase significantly.
-Remember, it’s ANTIdiuretic hormone, meaning if its low, it will cause water wasting, and if its high, it will cause water retention.
+However, in humans, during conditions of psychological stress, both cortisol and ADH increase significantly.
+Remember, it’s an ANTIdiuretic hormone, meaning if it’s low, it will cause water wasting, and if it’s high, it will cause water retention.

-Any situation where you have increased cortisol for longer periods of time, you might be retaining more water; another prominent example is if you’re getting consistently poor sleep.
+In any situation where you have increased cortisol for longer periods of time, you might be retaining extra fluid; another example is if you’re getting consistently poor sleep.

-While many mechanisms of water retention from the other causes are generated by increased retention of sodium at the kidney, it also makes sense that increasing the sodium that’s coming in relative to what you’re used to will also cause water retention.
+While many mechanisms of fluid retention from the other causes are generated by increased retention of sodium at the kidney, it also makes sense that too much sodium will also cause water retention.

-However, when you have a large bolus dose of sodium that exceeds the current homeostatic set point of salt balance in your body, in order to excrete the excess sodium, the kidneys concentrate it for excretion.
+However, when you have a large dose of sodium that exceeds the current salt balance in your body, in order to excrete the excess sodium, the kidneys concentrate sodium for excretion.